geowarin/blog-src/content/post/2018/2018-02-25-what-I-did-wrong-as-a-CTO.md

 ## Using a PaaS

 Don't waste time setting up docker containers and a Kubernetes cluster.
-You just started your project, it does not have to handle billions of request.
+You just started your project, it does not have to handle billions of requests.
 You just need to publish your project in one command without headaches.

 We used [Pivotal Cloud Foundry](https://pivotal.io/platform) and we would type `cf push theApplication.jar` and be done with our deployment.